-Early last year, we spoke with Erin Rheaume, Senior Manager of Investor Relations at Electronic Arts (EA) about her game plan for investor communications.
-At the time, Electronic Arts had just launched their new investor relations website and were looking forward to sharing it with the investment community.
 In this day and age, a company’s overall credibility is associated with the aesthetic quality of its website.
-In fact, according to a Rivel Research Group survey of 353 buy-side professionals, 75% say their interest in a company is diminished when the website is poorly designed.
-As an experienced IR professional, Erin knew how crucial it was to leverage good web design and create an engaging IR site to educate the Street, convey brand personality, and engage with the investment community.
+As an experienced IR professional, Erin Rheaume, Electronic Arts Director of Financial Communications, knew how crucial it was to leverage good web design and create an engaging investor relations (IR) site to educate the Street, convey brand personality, and engage with the investment community.

 Erin’s vision for the redesign was in stark contrast to EA’s previous IR site, which she says was “outdated, clunky, and hard to navigate.”
 It also did not reflect their playful branding and felt “disconnected from [their] corporate website.”
-And ultimately, the site was unable to scale with the increasing volume of content EA wanted to showcase on their site, including executive interviews, upcoming game launches, and primers on new accounting standards.
+Ultimately, the site could not scale with the increasing volume of content EA wanted to showcase on their site, including executive interviews, upcoming game launches, and primers on new accounting standards.

-We recently caught back up with Erin to talk about the impact of the redesign and the successes they’ve seen – and it’s nothing short of amazing.
-Since the launch, the time users spend on the homepage has increased by almost 65% and the time spent on the financial information page has gone up by 71%.
-Furthermore, EA has maintained an impressive 46% click-through-rate from their homepage to their quarterly earnings page, and has seen a 6% growth in month over month visitors.
-It’s safe to say the new site design has been successful in capturing visitors, increasing overall engagement, and supporting the strategic vision of EA’s investor relations.
+Since the launch of the new site, the time users spend on the homepage has increased by almost 65%, and the time spent on the financial information page has increased by 71%.
+Furthermore, EA has maintained an impressive 46% click-through rate from their homepage to their quarterly earnings page and has seen a 6% growth in month-over-month visitors.
+It’s safe to say the new site design has successfully captured visitors, increased overall engagement, and supported the strategic vision of EA’s investor relations.

-To learn more about how EA successfully redesigned their IR site to increase engagement and make a measurable impact with the investment community, download the case study here.
+To learn more about how EA successfully redesigned its IR site to increase engagement and make a measurable impact on the investment community, download the case study below.